Posted on October 28, 2013

 For research and statistics regarding child and unauthorized access to guns, which would be prevented by personalized firearms, see our summary on Safe Storage & Gun Locks.

-Americans support requirements that firearms incorporate user-recognition technology.
-A 2001 survey found that 73.6% of Americans favor a requirement that all new models of handguns be personalized.6
+Americans overwhelmingly support laws requiring that firearms incorporate user-recognition technology.
+A 2001 survey found that 73.6% of Americans favor a requirement that all new models of handguns be personalized.5

 Maryland, Massachusetts and New Jersey are the only states that have laws addressing personalized gun technology.

-3. Massachusetts: Massachusetts mentions personalized gun technology as an alternative to locking devices in its requirement that any handgun or large capacity weapon be sold with a safety device designed to prevent the discharge of such weapon by unauthorized users and approved by the State Police.13 The State Police has not yet approved any form of personalized technology as sufficient to comply with this requirement.14
+3. Massachusetts: Massachusetts mentions personalized gun technology as an alternative to locking devices in its requirement that any handgun or large capacity weapon be sold with a safety device designed to prevent the discharge of such weapon by unauthorized users and approved by the State Police.12 The State Police has not yet approved any form of personalized technology as sufficient to comply with this requirement.13

 The features listed below are intended to provide a framework from which policy options may be considered.
 A jurisdiction considering new legislation should consult with counsel.

 - An authorized governmental or law enforcement body is charged with monitoring progress in developing personalized firearm technology and reporting regularly to the appropriate authorities (Maryland (annually), New Jersey (every six months))